 Plaintiffs fail to make an initial showing that S.B.
 824 was passed with a discriminatory motive.
 Indeed, even if legislative good faith were not presumed, Plaintiffs would still fail and the decision below would still require reversal.
 The trial court's findings must be supported by "competent evidence."
-Review for competent evidence is less deferential to the trial court than federal court review for clear error.
+Review for competent evidence is less deferential to the trial court than federal-court review for clear error.

 See Beroth Oil Co. v.
 N.C.
 Dep't of Transp., 367 N.C.
 333, 338 & n.3, 757 S.E.2d 466, 471 & n.3 (2014).
-Both the trial court and the majority relied heavily on McCrory, which reversed findings in support of the State's prior voter-ID law under the already deferential clear-error standard.
+Both the trial court and the majority rely heavily on McCrory, which reversed findings in support of the State's prior voter-ID law under the already deferential clear-error standard.
 See McCrory, 831 F.3d at 219-20.
 As Defendants have explained, S.B.
 824 is materially different from that prior law.
-But unless this

-Court intends to endorse different standards of review for decisions upholding and decisions invalidating voting laws, the decision below must be reversed, too.
+But unless this Court intends to endorse different standards of review for decisions upholding and decisions invalidating voting laws, the decision below must be reversed, too.
 After all, the same court that issued McCrory held in Raymond that S.B.
 824 was likely constitutional.
 And here, the trial court committed obvious factual errors that affected its analysis.
 For example, the court discounted the ameliorative impact of the free voter IDs that S.B.
 824 makes available, which the court said were "designated with a one-year expiration term."
 R p 940 ¶ 111.
 In fact, these IDs are valid for ten years, plus the year of validity that applies to all expired forms of ID.
 See N.C.G.S. §§ 163-82.8A(a), 163-166.16(a)(1).
-A majority of this Court repeated the error in its prior opinion.
+Legislative Defendants' counsel pointed out this error at oral argument, but the majority did not correct it.
+The majority repeated it.
 See Holmes, 2022-NCSC-122, ¶ 67, 881 S.E.2d at 507 ("[F]ree NC Voter IDs had a one-year expiration date.").

 The trial court's evidentiary errors would thus be grounds for reversal even if this Court were not to address the fundamental legal error below.
 But that legal error must be addressed.
-It is a serious matter for the General Assembly to be accused of racial discrimination, and more serious still for a court to agree.
+It is a serious matter for legislators to be accused of racial discrimination, and more serious still for a court to agree.
 Legislative good faith must be presumed in order to protect the people's representatives from being improperly tarnished for their service to the State.
 And with that presumption correctly in place, it is even more clear that Plaintiffs cannot prove their accusation.
 None of their evidence supports an inference of discriminatory intent, and much of their evidence contradicts their own theory of the case.